FTP stands for Functional Threshold Power, which is defined as the highest average power you can sustain for approximately an hour, measured in watts.

 How to find your FTP with a 20-minute test

 To measure your FTP, you need a bike with a power meter or a smart trainer with an integrated power meter.
-A bike with a meter is ideal because you are able to generate more power outside than when you’re on a fixed bike inside.
+A bike with a power meter is ideal because you are generally able to generate more power outside than when you’re on a fixed bike inside.

 After a good warm-up, including one or two hard efforts of four to five minutes, ride as hard as is sustainable for 20 minutes.